 The PuroClean BlogCONTACT YOUR LOCAL OFFICE

 If a property has experienced water damage and all repairs were taken care of, but the place still has a musty odour, it is most likely the result of mould.
-It thrives in damp, warm and dark places.
+It thrives in damp, warm, and dark places.
 To properly deodorize a home, the affected area will need to be dried and the mould properly removed.
+Here are a few tips for how to get rid of mould smell from their property:

 If it is determined that the musty smell is not caused by mould, here are some tips to remove the odour from porous materials: